Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Delete the Skyrim Special Edition folder in %LOCALAPPDATA%.
 Delete the Skyrim Special Edition folder in Documents\My Games.

-## Reinstall Skyrim Special Edition:
+### Reinstall Skyrim Special Edition:
 Install Skyrim Special Edition in a dedicated folder on the root of a drive, e.g., C:\SteamLibrary.

-## Start Skyrim Special Edition:
+### Start Skyrim Special Edition:
 Start the game to create registry entries and default config files.
 Then close the game.

-## Wabbajack Installation
+### Wabbajack Installation
 Installation:
 Set the installation location to a folder on the root of a drive, like C:\NYA.
+And Downloads to something like C:\NYA Downloads
-Ensure the download location matches the installation location or use a common download folder for multiple modlists.
+The download location can be on a seperate Drive than the installation location or use a common download folder for multiple modlists.

 ## Post Installation